List of The Voice (American TV series) contestants

 This is a list of artists who have competed on the American reality television competition show, The Voice.
-In its fourteen years running, twenty-seven artists have been granted the title of "The Voice" – Javier Colon, Jermaine Paul, Cassadee Pope, Danielle Bradbery, Tessanne Chin, Josh Kaufman, Craig Wayne Boyd, Sawyer Fredericks, Jordan Smith, Alisan Porter, Sundance Head, Chris Blue, Chloe Kohanski, Brynn Cartelli, Chevel Shepherd, Maelyn Jarmon, Jake Hoot, Todd Tilghman, Carter Rubin, Cam Anthony, Girl Named Tom, Bryce Leatherwood, Gina Miles, Huntley, Asher HaVon, Sofronio Vasquez, and Adam David.
+In its fifteen years running, twenty-nine artists have been granted the title of "The Voice" – Javier Colon, Jermaine Paul, Cassadee Pope, Danielle Bradbery, Tessanne Chin, Josh Kaufman, Craig Wayne Boyd, Sawyer Fredericks, Jordan Smith, Alisan Porter, Sundance Head, Chris Blue, Chloe Kohanski, Brynn Cartelli, Chevel Shepherd, Maelyn Jarmon, Jake Hoot, Todd Tilghman, Carter Rubin, Cam Anthony, Girl Named Tom, Bryce Leatherwood, Gina Miles, Huntley, Asher HaVon, Sofronio Vasquez, Adam David, Aiden Ross, and Alexia Jayy.
 There were 32 contestants in the first season, 40 in seasons eighteen through twenty, twenty-three, and twenty-five, 48 in seasons two, four through seventeen, twenty-one, twenty-seven, and twenty-eight, 56 in seasons twenty-two, twenty-four, and twenty-six, and 64 in season three.
+In season twenty-nine, there were 30 contestants.